sree9398/Hello-World-sree/README.md

-# Hello-World-sree
+# Hello-World-Rishi
 wcs-lab-repository
-created by sreekanth on wcs lab 2023
+created by revanth on wcs lab 2023